epics-docs/epics-docs/guides/Alarm_Specification.md

 The field is defined as an enumerated field.
 The possible states are listed below.

-   - NO_ALARM: This record is not in alarm
+   - NO_ALARM: This record isn't in alarm
    - READ: An INPUT link failed in the device support
    - WRITE: An OUTPUT link failed in the device support
    - HIHI: An analog value limit alarm